 To treat your Crohn’s disease, your doctor will recommend what medicines to take and whether you might need surgery.
 But you play a big role, too.

-There’s a lot you can do to help manage the symptoms and ease the stress of this condition.
+There’s a lot you can do to help manage the symptoms, ease the stress of this condition, and feel in control.

 Taking your medicine is key.
-You’ll also want to do these seven things.
+You’ll also want to do these eight things.

 1. Nourish Yourself